kianga722/edmlambo/README.md

 * Built primarily using Ruby on Rails and JavaScript
 * Allows user to search and filter events by location, artist, date, and other details
-* Sliders displaying recently added events and favorites
+* Sliders displaying recently added events and favorited events

 ## Future Improvements